Allan-Cao/TrumpTweetGenerator/README.md

 # TensorflowTrumpTweet Generator

-This code is based off of martin-gorner's tensorflow rnn shakespears
+This code is based off of martin-gorner's tensorflow rnn shakespeare.
+This code is licensed with an Apache 2.0 license.

 ## Usage: